9 Best Sleeping Pads for Backpacking in 2023

-Great for: short backpacking trips, budget backpackers, 3-season backpacking
+- Great for: Short backpacking trips, budget hikers, 3-season backpacking

-If you are looking for a high-quality, budget-friendly sleeping pad, look no further than the REI Co-op Trailbreak Self-Inflating Sleeping Pad.
-With an R-Value of 5.1, this is a warm sleeping pad that is great for 3-season trips.
+If you are looking for a high-quality, budget-friendly sleeping pad, look no further than the REI Co-op Trailmade Self-Inflating Sleeping Pad.
+With an R-Value of 5.5, this is a warm sleeping pad that is great for 3-season trips.

 How to Choose the Best Sleeping Pad for Backpacking